marmelab/react-admin/UPGRADE.md

 export default connect(mapStateToProps)(Menu);
 ```

-## Logout is now displayed in the AppBar on Desktop
+## Logout is Now Displayed in the AppBar on Desktop

 The Logout button is now displayed in the AppBar on desktop, but is still displayed as a menu item on small devices.